jaxparrow07/jaxparrow07/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"></h2>

 I am <b>Jack Faith</b>, a 15 year old boy from Tamil Nadu, India.
-I am Android app developer and I love to code and create new porjects based on java, python and bash.
+I am an Android app developer and I love to code and create new porjects based on java, python and bash.
 I'm currently in a lovely forum called [SupremeGamers](https://supreme-gamers.com/).
 I like playing games, listening to music and drawing.

 [Visit Portfolio](https://supreme-gamers.com/) to see my works or hire me for freelancing work